Rainstone: Business career

 With Woo Rhee's new sound and business acumen, and JY Park's dynamic company backing them up, they formed JYP Entertainment USA in 2007, an offshoot of the larger company in Korea, JYP Entertainment.

-Among Woo Rhee's better known attributes is his affinity to finding creative ways to do more than just produce music, but to create brand exposure and power from it.
-Together, Woo Rhee and JY Park helped design, create, and brand what is now one of the world's best-selling headphones, the Diamond Tears.
-This headphone is a joint venture between Monster and JYP USA.
-To this date, the headphones are one of the most highly sought-after headphones in the market as well as one of the highest-rated.
+Beyond music production, Woo Rhee and JY Park have worked on creating brand exposure, including designing, creating, and branding the Diamond Tears headphones.
+The headphones are a joint venture between Monster and JYP USA.

 Woo Rhee is also invited to 2013 Dubai International Awards in November as a representative of Asia.